ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 Forms for content creation have been moved to a new `ezplatform-content-forms` package.

-`repository-forms` remains as an additional layer ensuring that your custom implementations that use the package will still work if you add the package manually to your `composer.json`.
+`repository-forms` remains as an additional layer ensuring that your custom implementations that use the package will still work.
+To use this repository, you have to add the package manually to your `composer.json`.